 As each new day dawns, Australia moves a little closer to normality.
-Students are beginning to transition back to school and, theoretically, things should be easier for parents working from home.
+Students are beginning to transition back to school; theoretically, things should be easier for parents working from home.
 Emphasis on 'theoretically.'

-In reality, kids are still going to be spending more time at home than usual, while many workplaces are taking precautions before returning to the office.
-As such, the balancing act between parenting and working continues but after two months of the COVID-19 lockdown it seems we’re starting to get the hang of this thing.
-That said, however, it never hurts to revisit a few helpful tips to see you through to the other side.
+In reality, kids will still spend more time at home than usual, while many workplaces are taking precautions before returning to the office.
+As such, the balancing act between parenting and working continues, but after two months of the COVID-19 lockdown, it seems we're starting to get the hang of this thing.
+However, it never hurts to revisit a few helpful tips to see you through to the other side.

 tips for all parents:

 Be truthful with your employer, your coworkers and yourself about what you can realistically achieve.
 Keep in contact in case anything changes, and also so you have other adults to talk to; some of your coworkers probably have their own tips and tricks to share about parenting in a COVID-19 world.
 Keeping connected with the workplace is especially important as companies make the move back to the office, with many wanting to know if their workers are ready.

 2. rescue boundaries and rules

 While everyone’s going to be pushing the limits here and there, setting boundaries and rules will help maintain a semblance of structure to get through each day.
 This could be anything from establishing which parts of the house are for working or relaxing, or coming up with signals so kids can understand what’s going on, like signs on the door or notes to pass in case of a work call.
 If these things have gone out the window since the lockdown began, it might be time to sit down and rework them.